UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 `module overview` - shows a brief list of all available modules, and the number of distinct versions<br>
 `module avail` - shows all available main modules<br>
+`module --ignore_cache avail` - shows all available main modules after re-initialising your personal module cache (which speeds up future searches, but can get out-of-date)<br>
 `module --show_hidden avail` - shows all available modules, including those that are normally hidden<br>
 `module -t avail` - shows a _terse_ single column list of the available modules<br>
 `module avail [SOFTWARE-NAME or KEYWORD]` - shows all modules for SOFTWARE-NAME or KEYWORD<br>